A Charmed Life

 “One of my friends is up in Vermont, skiing with his family.
 The other’s back out in California where she’s originally from; she moved out here at the beginning of August last year.”

 “To be honest, I was a little surprised when you came in last month asking if you could work during your vacation.”
+Jeff shrugged.

-Steve Bilzarian nodded.
 “Are you coming back to work here this summer?”

-“Yes, sir, I’d like to,” Jeff answered, also nodding.
+“Yes, Sir, I’d like to,” Jeff answered, also nodding.

 “I can offer you a full forty-hour schedule at four dollars and fifteen cents an hour if you do come back.”
 Jeff stared at the man in shock.
 Steve caught the look and asked, “Jeff, do you understand how hard you work?
 Especially compared to other high school kids we’ve hired in the past?”
-Jeff continued to stare.
-“Come on over here and sit down,” Steve said, motioning to a row of five-gallon paint buckets.
-Steve turned two of them upside-down and the pair sat.

 “Jeff, I planned to hire two stock boys to do the work you do if you decided not to come back.
 That’s why I’m offering you the increase.”